A. General Club Rules Eligibility & Responsibility

 F. Minimum Structural Accommodation and Equipment Standards

-Yachts shall comply with the Club’s minimum standards at the appropriate level 1 to level 4 as defined in the Safety on the Water section of this handbook.
+Yachts shall comply with the Club’s minimum standards at the appropriate level 1 to level 4 as defined in the Safety on the Water section of the handbook.

 The Race Committee reserves the right to inspect participating yachts to verify that these requirements have been complied with, and to penalise non-compliance by time penalty or disqualification.